mzrimsek/server-config/stacks/system-monitoring/README.md

 You can see how to enable it [here](https://glances.readthedocs.io/en/latest/docker.html#how-to-protect-your-dockerized-server-or-web-server-with-a-login-password) but as of 4/15/2024 Option 2 does not work.

 Follow the steps for Option 1 and then use the `glances-password.docker-compose.yml` file.
 Run the commands from the folder containing your `glances.conf` file.
+If you have issues getting the password to work you may need to actually write out the password when prompted instead of pasting it in.

 ```bash
 # Enter container